 May 5: Additional information due for projects moving forward

-May 20: Awards announced
+May 23: Awards announced at All-College Meeting

 Each year, Wheelock seeks applicants from the Wheelock community for the Sylvia Earl Innovation Award, made possible by the generous gift of Jim and Sylvia Earl.
 This award is designed to inspire and support innovative work, ideas, and programs that use technology to enhance the Wheelock experience for our community.